 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:

-- The local authority (LA) - A clinical commissioning group for an area within the LA - The chief officer of police for a police area in the LA area
+They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: The local authority (LA) Shropshire Council: Represented by the Director of Children's Services.
+A clinical commissioning group for an area within the LA.
+The Shropshire Clinical Commissioning Group.
+The chief officer of police for a police area in the LA area.
+West Mercia Police: Represented by the Superintendent Police Commander for Shropshire Local Policing Area This document should be read in conjunction with Shropshire safeguarding community partnership SSCP) procedures.
+SSCP has strategic safeguarding arrangements with lead safeguarding partners: